IN THE FAMILY....

 Prior to 1972 the Buffalo Point was a state park and much of the land surrounding the Buffalo River was privately owned.
 Fred Dirst owned 320 acres of land at Rush, Arkansas, which he bought, from the Buffalo Zinc and Copper Company in 1951 for $600.

 STAY AND PLAY AT DIRST CANOE RENTAL AND LOG CABINS

 Join us here at Dirst Canoe Rental & Log Cabins and experience the magnificent beauty of the free-flowing Buffalo National River and the natural beauty of the Ozark wilderness.

-Whether it is a quiet couple’s getaway on the weekend, a family reunion, or a business retreat, Dirst has three rustic, fully equipped log cabins and a bunkhouse to meet your lodging needs.
+Whether it is a quiet couple’s getaway on the weekend, a family reunion, or a business retreat, Dirst has three rustic, fully equipped log cabins and a Summer Lodge to meet your lodging needs.
 Our fully furnished cabins offer affordable comfort in a natural setting.
 Traveling with a large group?
 There is no need to worry.
 We are experienced in working with large groups, so gives us a call today and let us help you plan your event!
-We also offer group rates for multiple rentals of our cabins and the Bunkhouse.
+We also offer group rates for multiple rentals of our cabins and the Summer Lodge.